+Stephen Murray

+Partner, Audit and Assurance

+E stephen.murray@ie.gt.com

-Stephen Murray Partner, Audit and Assurance E stephen.murray@ie.gt.com D +353 (0)1 680 5689
+D +353 (0)1 680 5689

+Fergus Condon

-Fergus Condon Partner, Financial Accounting and Advisory Services E fergus.condon@ie.gt.com D +353 (0)1 680 5610
+Partner, Financial Accounting and Advisory Services

+E fergus.condon@ie.gt.com

+D +353 (0)1 680 5610

+Louise Kelly

+Partner, Audit and Assurance

+E louise.kelly@ie.gt.com

-Louise Kelly Partner, Audit and Assurance E louise.kelly@ie.gt.com D +44 (0)28 9587 1100
+D +44 (0)28 9587 1100

-$\ensuremath{\textcircled{\sc 0}}$ 2018 Grant Thornton International Ltd. All rights reserved.
+$\ensuremath{\texttt{©}}$ 2020 Grant Thornton International Ltd. All rights reserved.

 'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
 Grant Thornton International Ltd (GTIL) and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
-GTIL and do not obligate, one another and are not liable for one another's acts or omissions.
+GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.